jiankuang/IBM/IGC.md

 * Shared Users can edit collection, even add themselves as Owners. **Not sure this is a good design!!!**
 * Collection modification doesn't go through Workflow.
 (Workflow only works on Business Glossary)

+## Lineage Reports
+### Data Lineage Reports
+* **Data lineage reports** show the movement of data through a job or multiple jobs.

+### Business Lineage Reports
+* **Business lineage reports** show a simplified view of lineage that highlights the transformation and aggregation of data that is needed by a business user.
+* A user of IBM Glossary Anywhere and external programs such as IBM Cognos, can create a business lineage report for an asset.

 # Administration
 ## Setup
 ### Custom View